German Bishops' Report: At Least 3,677 Minors Were Abused By Clerics

 The report said there was no indication that the church's abuse problem had been resolved and overcome.
 "Interviews with [clerics accused of abuse] also often showed tendencies to externalise or even deny personal responsibility and guilt, whilst feelings of remorse were far and few between," the authors noted.

-Cardinal Reinhard Marx, the president of the bishop's conference, spoke at a press conference about the report on Tuesday.
+Cardinal Reinhard Marx, the president of the bishops conference, spoke at a news conference about the report on Tuesday.
 In an English translation of his prepared remarks, Marx said the study "makes it clear to us that the Catholic Church has by no means overcome the issue of dealing with the sexual abuse of minors."

 "For too long abuse has been denied and hushed up in the church," he said.
 "One simply looked away.
 I apologize for all failure and for all pain and suffering.
 I am ashamed because of the trust that has been destroyed; because of the crimes that have been committed by officials of the Church; and I feel shame, because many people have looked the other way and did not want to see what had happened and who did not care about the victims.
 This also applies to me.
 We have not listened to the victims.
 All this must not remain without consequences!
 Those affected are entitled to justice."